 If you watched the Future Games Show earlier this month, you’ll remember seeing Hi-Rez Studio’s latest game, Rogue Company.
 Developed by First Watch Games and set to be released later this summer, Rogue Company is an action-packed third-person tactical shooter that promises slick shooting in a new competitive setting.

-The free-to-play game was revealed last year during a Nintendo Direct show, and since then, we’ve had a smattering of information about what Rogue Company will look and feel like when it drops later this year.
+The game was revealed last year during a Nintendo Direct show, and since then, we’ve had a smattering of information about what Rogue Company will look and feel like when it drops later this year.
 Featuring a roster of elite mercenaries, who all have a deep arsenal of weapons and abilities at their disposal, the game will take players across the world through a number of multiplayer missions and objective-based mode.
 Who are these mercenaries and who is paying them?
 Well, we don’t quite know – it’s a mystery.
 One thing we do know for sure though, is that the game will ship with both cross-platform play and cross-progression.

 So to find out more about the new action-packed shooter, that looks a little bit like Dirty Bomb back in its day, we sat down with Bart Koenigsberg, the brand director of First Watch Games, to get the lowdown on all things Rogue Company.